Last Updated on June 22, 2023 by Maryam Siddiqui

 Trains in Portugal

-Trains are another option for public transport in Portugal.
-The system is managed by a singular national company named Comboios de Portugal and is very organized.
-The train network is expanded over regional, inter-regional, and suburban areas to maximize convenience all over the country.
+Portugal’s train network is another option for getting around cities.
+The local services are managed by a single national company named Comboios de Portugal, which is very organized.
+The train network is expanded over regional, inter-regional, and suburban areas to maximize convenience nationwide.
+As a new expat or even a tourist, you’ll easily find your way to the major train stations in the city.

-The Comboios de Portugal website is highly efficient when it comes to booking tickets online.
+The Comboios de Portugal website is highly efficient for booking train tickets online.
+But you can also book your ticket from the train station.
 You can book any train anywhere, and they’re usually very punctual.

-If you were to go from Lisbon to Porto, the ticket would be €31.90 with no charges for luggage.
+If you were to go from Lisbon to Porto, the train tickets would be €31.90 with no luggage charges.
 From Lisbon to Cascais, which is a stunning holiday destination, the train would cost you only €25.75.
+Regional trains are a pretty good deal.

 ✅ Pro-tip: Booking a train ticket five to eight days in advance can get you 50-65% discounts on your tickets!